nowcommunity/NOW-Data/README.md

 # NOW-Data
-Data related to the NOW databse
+Data related to the NOW database